 We are happy to welcome Pablo Lerma Gonzalez as the new Course Leader of Social Practice at WdKA.
 With a rich background as an artist, theorist, and educator, Pablo is no stranger to the academy, having first joined us as a tutor.
 His deep understanding of Social Practice, combined with his thoughtful and people-centered approach, makes him an exceptional fit for this role.
-"It's wonderful to see someone with Pablo’s vision and care for both students and teachers take on this task," says Liesbeth Huybrechts, Director of Education.
+"It's wonderful to see someone with Pablo’s vision and care for both students and teachers take on this task," says Liesbeth Koot, Director of Education.

 A global career in art and education